* Please note this list has how been superseded by the one on the Best Albums of the Years page *

 29 | Kenneth Kirschner – January 10, 2012

 Ken Kirschner’s second longest release to date is a hypnotic exploration of what we might call ‘mobile stasis’.
-The complex texture, comprising vibes, electronic tones & strings intermingle in ever-changing permutations.
-Certainly one of Kirschner’s most ambitious texture works &, for those open to its unique type of language, an immersive, rewarding listening experience.
+The complex texture, comprising vibes, electronic tones and strings intermingle in ever-changing permutations.
+Certainly one of Kirschner’s most ambitious texture works and, for those open to its unique type of language, an immersive, rewarding listening experience.